Colorado Springs Police Department

 Colorado City becomes part of Colorado Springs and the Department hires

-the first designated policewoman (Mrs. Easley) who performs matron type
+the first social investigator (Mrs. Easley) who performs matron type

 1928 - Rubber Traffic